AndreasHeger/gat/doc/usage.rst

 If :file:`cache_filename` does not exist, samples will be saved to the cache after computation.
 If :file:`cache_filename` does already exist, samples will be retrieved from the cache instead of being re-computed.
-Using cached samples is useful when trying different :term:`Counters`.
+Using cached samples is useful when trying different counters (see :ref:`counters`).

 If the option ``--counts-file`` is given, *gat* will skip the sampling and counting step completely and read observed counts from ``--count-file=counts_filename``.

+.. _multiplecores:

 Using multiple CPU/cores
 ========================